Malaya2184/userService/Readme.md

---This repo contains all the end points of userService and functionalities of auth service using Oauth, Jwt, Bcrypt.
+This repo contains all the end points of userService and functionalities of auth service using Oauth, Jwt, Bcrypt.